SquareGPS/navixy-api/docs/user-api/data-warehouse-api/resources/tracker/raw_data.md

 ---
 # Raw Data

-The Navixy Data Warehouse API allows you to retrieve all the data sent by your devices within the last 30 days in a raw format.
+The Navixy Raw IoT Data API allows you to retrieve all the data sent by your devices in a raw format.

 !!! note "Parsed raw data — Data obtained immediately after decoding (parsing) incoming data packets, considering the protocol and specifics of the device model from which the packets were received."